 I started the game by making towers with the paper rolls and lids.
 I then gave students the pigs and told them where to place them or they told other students where to place them.
 This gave them practice following instructions and using prepositions.

 I then handed out the turkey bean bags.
 They all tossed one turkey on the count of 3 and hit the towers down.
-They almost always wanted to do it again.
-I love activities that are self reinforcing and encourage review.
+They always requested to do it again.
+I love activities that are self reinforcing and encourage review of vocabulary.

 COVID 19 has created an educational challenge for providing a home school education program for non verbal students.
 Many educators, teaching virtually, are trying to provide lessons using materials available in a student’s home environment.
 I have decided to highlight some of the lessons I have used in the past that would meet that need.
 If the student is participating by virtual means, you may need the help of a caretaker to prepare materials, model responses, and help the student.
 Most of the materials are common objects available to students at home.